saikat709/podcast-website/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Technologies Used

+1. NextJS
+2. TailwindCss
+3. TypeSCript
+4. EsLint
+5. Convex ( backendless code - we are using convext data backend )
+6. shadcn ui

+## Packages learned
+1. clsx - ( object syntax )
+2. twMerge - ( applying one class based on condition )
+for conditional classes

 ## Learn More